phamquoctoan/toan-pham/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] List anything else that you can get done to improve the app functionality!
+- [x] Add gem Devesi to user log in/ log out
+- [x] Add gem will_paginate

 ## Video Walkthrough